top of page

 At Highmore Hedgehogs, we are committed to working in partnership with our parents, sharing information and discussing how we can help to support the continuation of learning at home.

+It is a requirement of the Early Years Foundation Stage, that an integrated review of progress is made for children aged 24 - 36 months.
+This involves sharing information with your health visitor.
 Each child’s key person will provide a short written summary, which will be discussed and agreed with parents.
 This will be used to highlight area in which a child is progressing well and areas where additional support might be needed.

 bottom of page